opensim-org/opensim-core/doc/APIGuide.md

 Based on the extension in filename, these methods invoke one of the following concrete FileAdapters to perform the read/write.
 It is also possible to invoke the following concrete FileAdapters directly.

-1. TRCFileAdapter: reads and writes TRC files.
+1. [TRCFileAdapter](@ref OpenSim::TRCFileAdapter): reads and writes TRC files.
-2. STOFileAdapter: reads and writes STO files.
+2. [STOFileAdapter](@ref OpenSim::STOFileAdapter): reads and writes STO files.
-3. CSVFileAdapter: reads and writes CSV files.
+3. [CSVFileAdapter](@ref OpenSim::CSVFileAdapter): reads and writes CSV files.
-4. C3DFileAdapter: reads C3D files.
+4. [C3DFileAdapter](@ref OpenSim::C3DFileAdapter): reads C3D files.

 ## Solvers {#solvers}

 A Solver is an abstraction to capture an algorithm/process to compute System unknowns of a Model.
 For example, the [InverseKinematicsSolver](@ref OpenSim::InverseKinematicsSolver) operates on the System underlying a Model to determine the generalized coordinate (state variable) values that satisfy external measurements (Markers).
 The [MomentArmSolver](@ref OpenSim::MomentArmSolver) evaluates a muscle path to determine the effectiveness of a muscle to generate a generalized force about or along a coordinate.

-The Manager currently serves as a "ForwardDynamics" Solver which integrates the System dynamics forwards in time.
+The [Manager](@ref OpenSim::Manager) currently serves as a "ForwardDynamics" Solver which integrates the System dynamics forward in time.
 We intend to provide a ForwardDynamicsSolver that returns a StatesTrajectory.
 In the meantime, you can generate a StatesTrajectory by implementing your own simulation function, like this:
 ~~~cpp
 StatesTrajectory simulate(const Model& model, const State&
  initState,     double finalTime) {